SMLtahir/SimilarityCalculator/README.md

 over native Python.
 Due to this, it is extremely fast and efficient.
 In case the user wants less CPUs to be used during similarity and nearest neighbor computation, the **NUMBER_OF_CPU** configurational parameter should be set appropriately.
 Its default value is **MAX**.

+##### Similarity measures currently supported

+Currently, Similarity between items is calculated using the Cosine Similarity Measure.
+We are currently working to extend the code to include more measures.

 ##### Configuration Parameters